nihar-phadnis/Titanic-Machine-learning-from-Disaster/README.md

 # Titanic-Machine-learning-from-Disaster
 ## Ahoy, welcome to this repository.
-Machine learning from a disaster using python
+Machine learning from disaster using python

 Exploratoray Data Analysis, Feature engineering using Python, Jupyter Notebook.